Table of Contents

 Check the connection between the router and the Gateway (Ethernet cables, switch, etc.).

-Do not use Powerline adapters (Ethernet over powerline).
+Do not use PLC devices (Ethernet over power line).

 RS485 or Mbus Issues